alacrityio/alacrity-support-documentation/developer documentation/how to guides/general gaia storage use & setup.md

 #### 2.4.1 Open-membership hub

-An open-membership storage hub permits writes for *any* address top-level directory.
+Open-membership storage hubs permit writes for *any* address top-level directory.
 Every request is validated such that write requests must provide valid authentication tokens for that address.
-Operating in this mode is recommended for service and identity providers who wish to support many different users.
+Operating in the mode is highly recommended for service and identity providers who wish to help a variety of users.

 #### 2.4.2 Private-user hub

 A private-user hub receives requests for a single user.
 Requests are controlled via *whitelisting* the addresses allowed to write files.
 Recall that each application uses a different app- and user-specific address.
 It follows, to support application storage, your configuration must add to the whitelist each application you wish to use.

 Alternatively, the user's client can use the authentication scheme and generate an association token for each app.
 The user should whitelist her address, and use her associated private key to sign each app's association token.
 This removes the need to whitelist each application, but with the caveat that the user needs to take care that her association tokens do not get misused.